Fox Corporation: Start of operations

 In September 2024, Rupert Murdoch applied to a Nevada probate court to remove voting rights from his children other than Lachlan, as set out in the irrevocable family trust.
 The other siblings, Prudence MacLeod, Elisabeth Murdoch, and James Murdoch, are more moderate politically than their father or brother, and Rupert was keen to keep the conservative political bias in his media outlets.
 On December 9, 2024, The New York Times reported that the court had ruled against the Murdochs, who, the probate commissioner wrote, had acted in bad faith when trying to change the trust.

 In February 2025, Fox acquired the podcast and media company Red Seat Ventures, in a move to expand Fox's reach into the podcast market.
 Red Seat Ventures would continue to operate as an independent company, and be placed under Tubi Media Group.

 In May 2025, Fox announced plans to launch Fox One, a new American streaming service targeting cord-cutters and cord-nevers, which includes the Fox broadcast network and the company's cable channels.
 The service launched on August 21.

 In June 2025, Fox announced the acquisition of Caliente TV, a Mexican sports broadcasting platform.
 As a result, this would allow Fox to expand its portfolio of sports-related programming as well as establishing a firmer hold in sports broadcasting in Mexico.
 To help lead this company, Fox named Carlos Martinez as executive vice president and managing director of Latin America for the Fox Corp.

 In July 2025, Fox Corporation announced that it would acquire a one-third stake in Penske Entertainment, parent company of the IndyCar Series and Indianapolis Motor Speedway.
 The acquisition includes an unspecified extension of its media rights to the IndyCar Series, which began in the 2025 season.

 In October 2025, Fox Entertainment invested in vertical video company Holywater.
 As part of the deal, Fox Entertainment Studios will create and produce more than 200 vertical video titles for My Drama over the next two years.

+On June 15, 2026, Fox Corporation announced that it would acquire FAST provider and digital media player manufacturer Roku, Inc. in a cash-and-stock deal valuing the company at around $22 billion.
+On July 17, 2026, Elizabeth Warren issued a letter calling for the Department of Justice to impartially review the merger without political interference, warning of potential antitrust implications surrounding the combination of Roku with Fox's content portfolio.

 Assets

-The company consists of the former 21st Century Fox's media and broadcasting properties that were owned by its predecessor, such as the Fox Broadcasting Company and Fox Sports Media Group.
+The company consists of the former 21st Century Fox's media and broadcasting properties that were owned by its predecessor, such as the Fox Broadcasting Company, Fox News Media and Fox Sports Media Group.